-‘Huge loss’: Israel’s attack on Gaza kills Palestine football icon Barakat
+‘Huge loss’: Israeli attack on Gaza kills Palestine football icon Barakat

 When the Palestinian national team participated in the AFC Asian Cup 2023 in Qatar in January and February, the players cut a visibly emotional figure when they recorded a historic win over Hong Kong in the group stage and qualified for the second round.

-In an interview with Al Jazeera during the tournament, Palestine forward Mahmoud Wadi opened up about the struggles of putting on his best performance on the field while the war rages at home.
+In an interview with Al Jazeera during the tournament, Palestine forward Mahmoud Wadi opened up about the struggles of putting on his best performance on the field while the war raged at home.

-Wadi explained how players, especially those from Gaza, spend their days and nights anxiously waiting for news from home.
+Wadi explained how players, especially those from Gaza, spent their days and nights anxiously waiting for news from home.

 “One morning, my brother disappeared.
 No one in my family knew anything due to a communication blackout.
 I felt very anxious during those 10 hours until I heard from him.